ahmadpanah/FlexiMigrate-Framework/README.md

 **Explanation:** This demonstrates the ideal workflow where a migration request is received, planned, prepared, executed, verified, and completed without errors.
 This follows the path 1N -> 2N -> 3N -> 4N -> 5N -> 6N in Figure 4.

+### Scenario 2: Failure in Pending State [Link](https://github.com/ahmadpanah/FlexiMigrate-Framework/blob/master/Migration-State-Machine-Log-Examples/Failure-During-Initialization.log).

+**Explanation**: The migration request is received (State: PENDING - 1N), but an immediate error occurs during initial validation or setup before transitioning to the PLANNING state.
+This could be due to issues like an invalid request format, inability to find the source container immediately, lack of basic permissions, or a critical internal error within the FlexiMigrate framework preventing it from processing any new requests.
+The FSM transitions directly to FAILED (Path: 1F), potentially triggering a minimal rollback/cleanup if any preliminary steps were taken.
+This is distinct from Scenario 4 (Planning Failure), which occurs after the system has started evaluating policies and potential resources.

+### Scenario 3: Failure in Planning State [Link](https://github.com/ahmadpanah/FlexiMigrate-Framework/blob/master/Migration-State-Machine-Log-Examples/Migration-Fails-during-Planning.log).

+**Explanation:** The migration request is received but is immediately blocked during the planning phase because it violates a predefined migration policy.
+The FSM transitions directly to FAILED (Path: 1N -> 2F).
+No technical preparation or execution occurs.

-### Scenario 2: Failure During Preparation [Link](https://github.com/ahmadpanah/FlexiMigrate-Framework/blob/master/Migration-State-Machine-Log-Examples/Migration-Fails-during-Preparation.log).
+### Scenario 4: Failure in Preparation State [Link](https://github.com/ahmadpanah/FlexiMigrate-Framework/blob/master/Migration-State-Machine-Log-Examples/Migration-Fails-during-Preparation.log).

 **Explanation:** The migration proceeds past planning, but an error occurs during the preparation phase (e.g., network configuration fails).
 The FSM transitions to FAILED (Path: 1N -> 2N -> 3F), and rollback procedures are initiated.

-### Scenario 3: Failure During Execution (State Transfer) [Link](https://github.com/ahmadpanah/FlexiMigrate-Framework/blob/master/Migration-State-Machine-Log-Examples/Migration-Fails-during-Execution.log).
+### Scenario 5: Failure in Execution State [Link](https://github.com/ahmadpanah/FlexiMigrate-Framework/blob/master/Migration-State-Machine-Log-Examples/Migration-Fails-during-Execution.log).

 **Explanation:** Preparation completes, but an error occurs during the actual state transfer (e.g., network corruption).
 The FSM transitions to FAILED (Path: 1N -> 2N -> 3N -> 4F), triggering rollback.

-### Scenario 4: Failure During Planning (Policy Violation) [Link](https://github.com/ahmadpanah/FlexiMigrate-Framework/blob/master/Migration-State-Machine-Log-Examples/Migration-Fails-during-Planning.log).

-**Explanation:** The migration request is received but is immediately blocked during the planning phase because it violates a predefined migration policy.
-The FSM transitions directly to FAILED (Path: 1N -> 2F).
-No technical preparation or execution occurs.

-### Scenario 5: Failure During Verification [Link](https://github.com/ahmadpanah/FlexiMigrate-Framework/blob/master/Migration-State-Machine-Log-Examples/Migration-Fails-during-Verification.log).
+### Scenario 6: Failure in Verification State [Link](https://github.com/ahmadpanah/FlexiMigrate-Framework/blob/master/Migration-State-Machine-Log-Examples/Migration-Fails-during-Verification.log).

 **Explanation:** The container state is successfully transferred and restored on the destination, but post-migration checks fail (e.g., the container is unresponsive, health checks fail, or network connectivity to dependencies is impaired).
 The FSM transitions to FAILED (Path: 1N -> 2N -> 3N -> 4N -> 5F), triggering rollback to revert the container to the source host.

-### Scenario 6: Failure During Initialization (Pending State) [Link](https://github.com/ahmadpanah/FlexiMigrate-Framework/blob/master/Migration-State-Machine-Log-Examples/Failure-During-Initialization.log).

-**Explanation**: The migration request is received (State: PENDING - 1N), but an immediate error occurs during initial validation or setup before transitioning to the PLANNING state.
-This could be due to issues like an invalid request format, inability to find the source container immediately, lack of basic permissions, or a critical internal error within the FlexiMigrate framework preventing it from processing any new requests.
-The FSM transitions directly to FAILED (Path: 1F), potentially triggering a minimal rollback/cleanup if any preliminary steps were taken.
-This is distinct from Scenario 4 (Planning Failure), which occurs after the system has started evaluating policies and potential resources.